goossens/ObjectTalk/docs-src/installation/linux.md

 ObjectTalk is supported on Linux.
-Given the large number of flavors, the core team only tests the build process on Kubuntu 24.10 and Ubuntu 22.04 Desktop.
-In practice, any distribution should work as it just depends on the availability of X-Windows and Vulkan.
+Given the large number of flavors, the core team only tests the build process on Ubuntu 22.04 Desktop.
+In practice, any distribution should work as it just depends on the availability of X-Windows, Wayland and Vulkan.
 Other flavors of Linux will likely work as well but we'll let the community provide the instructions.